crowci/crow/docs/configuration/autoscaler.md

 We'll discuss how this can be done further below.

 Coming back to the settings which need to be passed to the autoscaler.
-Setting `WOODEPCKER_GRPC_SECURE` is telling the upcoming agent to use SSL for all GRPC-based connections (by default it does not as usually the agent is on the same server as the crow server instance).
+Setting `CROW_GRPC_SECURE` is telling the upcoming agent to use SSL for all GRPC-based connections (by default it does not as usually the agent is on the same server as the crow server instance).
-In addition, it needs to know where to connect to, which is why `WOODEPCKER_GRPC_ADDR` is pointing to the public GRPC address of the server instance.
+In addition, it needs to know where to connect to, which is why `CROW_GRPC_ADDR` is pointing to the public GRPC address of the server instance.

 ```yaml hl_lines="13 14"
 [...]